 Either way, Krakow, the second biggest city in Poland, is much close to Warsaw and Wroclaw than Gdansk is.
 If the ride all the way up to the north of Poland does bother you, then you might consider visiting Krakow instead of Gdansk.
 Personally, I absolutely loved Gdansk and am more than happy I did not miss out on it.

-I hope, this Poland itinerary has helped you find out about the best places to visit and see – in quite a short amount of time.
+I hope, this one week in Poland itinerary has helped you find out about the best places to visit and see – in quite a short amount of time.

 7 days in Poland is surely not enough to see the main sights and places, but this itinerary allows you to see a lot while not getting stressed (at least I hope so).
 If you have the option to stay longer, make it 10 days in Poland and also visit Krakow and spend a day in nature!